SuperHeavyBallet/Szemeredis-Grid/README.md

 Currently, further progressions can be sought after finding one, but there is no ouput of those prior findings, so probably a text display recording the numbers and the count between them s hould be added

 Add in user input to select progression count x

+Need to refactor.
+The current strip 'selectIntegersHolder" does not really add anything now, it's basically a small version of the grid.

+Instead, we can switch to collecting the progressions as individual elements ie 2, 20, 40 etc 0 and on clicking one of those, the suitable squares in the grid will be higlighted.